Cyber-Dioxide/Trojan/README.md

 */.>
 </> More features will be added soon

+# Service
+* To get your own custom hacking tool, dm me on instagram @coding_memz
+* To create your own custom virus, dm me on instagram @coding_memz
+* Get the 14M passwords list containing worlds mostly used passwords, dm me on instagram @coding_memz.
+* Get the worlds best hacking course, dm me on instagram @coding_memz

 # Important Note!
 * To use it without any errors!
 1. Create a fake gmail account and allow insecure apps.